IMF tells Argentina not to risk 'scarce' reserves after bond buyback

 "According to our estimates, the net reserve stock closes January at $6.1 billion, receding almost $2 billion in the month mainly due to coupon payments for $1.05 billion," the brokerage told Reuters.

-Argentina has the largest active IMF program, an Extended Fund Facility for $44 billion at the time it was announced on March 2022.
-About $24 billion has already been disbursed, most of which has been used to repay the fund what it is owed from a failed 2018 program.

-The program's original targets ask for Argentina to accumulate $4.0 billion more in reserves this year.

-(Reporting by Rodrigo Campos in New York; additional reporting by Jorgelina do Rosario in London; editing by Adam Jourdan and Paul Simao)
+(Reporting by Rodrigo Campos in New York; Additional reporting by Jorgelina do Rosario in London and Walter Bianchi in Buenos Aires; Editing by Adam Jourdan, Will Dunham and Paul Simao)

 ((rodrigo.campos@reuters.com; @RodrigoCampos;))